symfony/symfony-docs/guides/dependency_injection/overview.rst

 ``parameters`` and ``services`` for the service container, while still allowing much of the configuration to be easily customized.
-As an added bonus, most service container extensions are also smart enough to perform validation - notifying you of missing options or options with the wrong data type.
+As an added bonus, most service container extensions are also smart enough to perform validation - notifying you of options that are missing or the wrong data type.

 When installing or configuring a bundle, see the bundle's documentation for how the services for the bundle should be installed and configured.
 The options